What is Arc Flash?

 Arc Flash Safety

-Preventing arc flash incidents requires an electrical safety program that emphasizes training, personal protective equipment, and labels that communicate the severity of arc flash hazards.
+Preventing arc flashes from occurring requires an electrical safety program that emphasizes training, personal protective equipment, and labels that communicate the severity of present electrical hazards.

 Detailed information about these topics can be found in the National Fire Protection Association’s guidelines, NFPA 70E: Standard for Electrical Safety in the Workplace®.
 This document, which was originally created by the NFPA at OSHA’s request, is a comprehensive guide to electrical safety topics including arc flash.

 While OSHA regulations do not specifically state workplaces must comply with NFPA 70E, it is possible for OSHA to cite employers who do not follow the standard.
 This is because NFPA 70E is an industry consensus standard, meaning it outlines the best practices for dealing with a recognized hazard.
 Because arc flash is a recognized hazard, employers must take the necessary steps (outlined in 70E) to prevent it.
-This includes making arc flash hazard labels, properly labeling your facility, providing PPE, and training employees.
+This includes making compliant hazard labels, properly labeling your facility, providing PPE, and training employees.